-Meteor experts are advising that parts of the world might again enjoy enhanced activity from the Draconid meteor shower on October 8, 2019.
+Meteor experts are advising that parts of the world might enjoy enhanced activity from the Draconid meteor shower tonight – the 6/7 October.

-This shower is produced by dust left by Comet 21P/Giacobini-Zinner which came close to Earth last year and made an attractive display against a dark sky for binocular users and astrophotographers.
+This shower is produced by dust left by Comet 21P/Giacobini-Zinner which came close to Earth in 2018 and made an attractive display against a dark sky for binocular users and astrophotographers.
 The comet takes just 6.54 years to complete an orbit of the Sun.

 In 2018, meteor observers saw the numbers of meteors (the ZHR) increase to 150 an hour for a time, though the meteors were largely faint.
-See our report of last year’s Draconid meteor outburst.
+See our report of 2018’s Draconid meteor outburst.

 The meteors are called Draconids because the shower’s radiant is in the constellation of Draco, the Dragon, not far from the bright star Vega.
 They are sometimes also known as the Giacobinids after the name of the comet.